Cerebras/modelzoo/src/cerebras/modelzoo/models/nlp/esm2/README.md

 Please follow the instructions on our [quickstart in the Developer Docs](https://docs.cerebras.net/en/latest/wsc/getting-started/cs-appliance.html).

 ## To run train and eval on GPU/CPU
-If running on a cpu or gpu, activate the environment from [Python GPU Environment setup](../../../../PYTHON-SETUP.md), and simply run:
+If running on a CPU or GPU, activate the environment for GPU given in our documentation, and simply run:

 ```
 python run.py {CPU,GPU} --mode train --params /path/to/yaml --model_dir /path/to/model_dir